 It makes sense to speak to your agent and define the charges that sit under each term before closing the deal.
 Your agent should create a comfortable environment for you to speak openly about negotiations.
 Finding an agent who creates a positive working relationship should allow for frank discussions around commissions and fees.

 LocalAgentFinder research indicates that Victoria has some of the lowest real estate agent fees in Australia, with the overall average commission sitting at 2.05%.
-A lower rate like this occurs as a reflection of the high level of competition amongst real estate agents who practice in a state with a prosperous property market.
+A lower rate like this occurs as a reflection of the higher level of competition amongst real estate agents who practice in a state with a stronger property market.
 The below information shows how Victoria compares to the rest of the country.

 How does Victoria's average commission compare to the rest of the country?